hrishikesh-k/netlify-file-browser/readme.md

 ## Local testing:

-The app is built in Node 16 environment (tested in Node 18 as well).
+The app is built in Node 18 environment.
 To develop locally:

 * Clone the repo.
 * Create a new Netlify OAuth app [here](https://app.netlify.com/user/applications#oauth-applications) with `Redirect URI` as `http://localhost:8888/api/callback`